vincentdebakker/CRISPRi-seq/README.md

 ## Within-R version

 ### Usage
 Open the script **sgRNA_library_evaluation.R** (we recommend in the RStudio integrated development environment), adjust the input parameters in the first code section `#### 1.
 Settings ####` and then run the whole script with those input parameters.
-In its simplest form, only `input_genome`, `sgRNA_file`, `outdir` and `TINDRidir` need to be specified.
+In its simplest form, only `input_genome`, `sgRNA_file`, `outdir` and `TINDRidir` need to be specified (under `## REQUIRED ##`).
 Depending on the genome size, number of annotated features, number of allowed mismatches in binding site identification, and computer specifications (such as the number of available logical processors for multi-core processing), computation times may be in the order of 10-60 minutes.

 ### Input
 Parameter | Description